angeloskath/supervised-lda/docs/site/index.md

 LDA++ is a C++ library for [Latent Dirichlet Allocation](http://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf).
-The primamy goal of this library is to allow fast and easy experimentation with the variational inference algorithm for inference of various LDA models.
+The primary goal of this library is to allow fast and easy experimentation with the variational inference algorithm for inference of various LDA models.

 Among the already implemented LDA variations are: